-Your Directors take great pleasure in presenting the Fifth AnnualReport of your Bank's business and operations together with the audited accounts for thefinancial year ('FY') ended March 31 2019.
+Your Directors take great pleasure in presenting the sixth AnnualReport on the business and operations of your Bank together with the audited financialstatements for the financial year ('FY') ended March 31 2020.

 Financial Performance of the Bank

 The financial highlights for the financial year under review arepresented below:

 |Particulars ||March 31 2020 ||March 31 2019 |

 |- Term Deposits ||36053.04 ||25613.89 |

 |Advances (Net): ||66629.95 ||39643.39 |

 |- Cash credits overdrafts and loans repayable on demand ||1274.80 ||975.84 |

 |Net Interest Income ||6323.91 ||4495.42 |